Novimatrem/limit-pulseaudio-max-volume-to-100-percent/README.md

 REQUIRES and DEPENDS UPON ``pulseaudio``, ``pactl``.

+There is a 50% variant in the folder for if 100% is too much on your hardware/preference.

 # Installation
 Clone the contents of this repo into a folder where it will be safely accessible in the future; ``git clone https://gitlab.com/Novimatrem/limit-pulseaudio-max-volume-to-100-percent``